 free or reduced-price lunch eligibility is the federal threshold for Title I funding allocations, established under the Every Student Succeeds Act (ESSA, 2015).
 Areas above 75% eligibility receive concentration grants on top of the basic Title I formula.
 Regions with eligibility this high typically draw a substantially larger federal funding share relative to their local tax base, which can either offset or reinforce existing gaps depending on allocation policy.

-The top-rated school in Athens is Alabama Connections Academy with a quality score of 39/100.
+The highest-ranked school in Athens is Alabama Connections Academy with a quality score of 39/100.
 There are 14 public schools in Athens with 15,854 total students.

 How many schools are in Athens, AL? ▼